 So what does this mean to you?
-Work with an experienced web developer to build a well-designed, targeted site.
+Work with an experienced web designer to build a well-designed, targeted site.

-And, with content management systems [CMS] like WordPress being so commonplace, you can indeed manage the site on your own and save money for the long-term.
+And, with content management systems [CMS] like WordPress being so commonplace, you can still manage the site on your own and save money for the long-term.

-Before you start [or restart] your website, ponder these issues, pick an experienced web developer, and soon you'll have a site worth seeing—again and again.
+Before you start [or restart] your website, ponder these issues, pick an experienced web designer, and soon you'll have a site worth visiting—again and again.